Step 6: Request an Authorization

 - Authorize and capture in one step

-- "Charging more than the original order amount" section in Handling payment for post-purchase order modifications
+- "Charging more than the original order amount" section of Handling payment for post-purchase order modifications

 Copyright © 2009-2018 Amazon.com, Inc. or its affiliates.
 Amazon and Amazon.com are registered trademarks of Amazon.com, Inc. or its affiliates.
 All other trademarks are the property of their respective owners.